 Chestnuts are my favourite nuts and I reckon they are the most delicious nuts.
 But it is very hard to prepare chestnuts without breaking your nails.
-Food presentation is somewhat important to me so I try hard to keep the beautiful chestnuts shape intact when it is cooked, and often, almost every time I break my nails.
+Food presentation is somewhat important to me.
+So I try hard to keep the beautiful chestnuts shape intact when it is cooking.
+Often, in fact almost every time I break my nails.
 But no more!
 I figured out how to cook chestnuts without damaging my nails.

 3 points to look for when you buy chestnuts